 Every time a human makes a free choice (which include both moral or rational decisions) we are performing (for lack of a better term) “mini miracles.”
 Because humans are immaterial souls with material bodies, we have the ability to intervene in and override the laws of nature.
 This ability gives us a respons-ABILITY to not behave as mere animals.

-Libertarianism (libertarian free will) is the opposite of compatibilism (compatibilism is a form of determinism).
-Libertarianism states that when one acts freely, then nothing else causally determined that thought or action.
+Libertarianism (libertarian freedom) states that when one acts freely, then nothing else causally determined that thought or action.
 It was “up to you” completely.
 This is not to say that we have libertarian freedom in all things, or that we cannot be influenced by other things, but influence and causal determinism are two different kinds of things.
 When humans freely think, then we can make rational choices and decisions.
 When humans act freely, we generate motion in the universe from the available energy to use, or not to use.

 Behind each chain of events, if there is libertarian freedom, is a first mover — me!
 I might choose to exercise my power and that might cause a nervous system event to go down and raise my arm — I don’t have any problem with that — but at the back of that sucker is me interacting with matter!

 This means that the objector proves too much!
-If this objection is right, then libertarian free will is impossible, and if there is no libertarian free will, then rationality is not just false, but impossible.
+If this objection is right, then libertarian freedom is impossible, and if there is no libertarian freedom, then rationality is not just false, but impossible.
 That is to say, if there is no free will, then there is no freethinking!
 However, isn’t the objector claiming to make a rational objection?
 If so, then his argument is self-defeating!